ojiubasi-motif/cairo-book/src/ch02-01-variables-and-mutability.md

 However, you might be wondering at this point what exactly happens when a variable is declared as `mut`, as we previously mentioned that Cairo's memory is immutable.
-The answer is that the _value_ is immutable, but the _variable_ isn't.
+The answer is that the _value_ is mutable, but the _variable_ isn't.
 The value associated to the variable can be changed.
 Assigning to a mutable variable in Cairo is essentially equivalent to redeclaring it to refer to another value in another memory cell, but the compiler handles that for you, and the keyword `mut` makes it explicit.